cltc-berkeley/c3ec/markdown/Clinic_Curriculum/Clinic_Syllabus_Spring_2020.md

 **4. Participation - 10%**

-We consider “participation” in three major components: participating in regular class discussions, participating in weekly mentor meetings, and participating in team & partner meeting outside of class hours.
+We consider “participation” in three major components: participating in regular class discussions, participating in weekly mentor meetings, and participating in team & partner meetings outside of class hours.